The historical background, causes and essential elements of the present day Armenian-Azerbaijan conflict.

 Persons passing the university qualification examination who wished to receive a higher education without leaving the country had the possibility of entering the Pedagogical Institute in Khankandi (Stepanakert).
 Scientific personnel were concentrated in two scientific institutions, in the Leninavan community and the main town of the NKAO.
 Five periodical publications in Armenian appeared in the Region.
 Unlike other administrative-territorial units of Azerbaijan located at a distance from the capital of the Republic in mountainous areas, the Region had its own infrastructure for the reception of television and radio programs.

-The whole history of the development of the Nagorno-Karabakh Autonomous Region within Azerbaijan, which became a kind of promised land for several generations of descendants of the Armenians who had earlier settled there, shows that not only was this development in conformity with the interests of the Armenian population of Upper Garabagh, and the economic, social and demographic features of this area, but that . more than this . the Region enjoyed, in accordance with the principle of “positive discrimination” that is widely applied in the civilized world, a privileged place in relation to the rest of Azerbaijan.
+The whole history of the development of the Nagorno-Karabakh Autonomous Region within Azerbaijan, which became a kind of promised land for several generations of descendants of the Armenians who had earlier settled there, shows that this development was in conformity with the interests of the Armenian population of Nagorno Karabakh and the economic, social and demographic features of this area.
+Moreover, this region enjoyed, in accordance with the principle of “positive discrimination” that is widely applied in the civilised world, a privileged place in comparison to the rest of Azerbaijan.